 Birdies In Golf: History And Meaning Explained

 In golf, par is the number of golf strokes a player should need to complete a hole.
 A birdie is when a player completes a hole by scoring one less stroke than par.
-For example, if you are golfing on a par-3 hole, you would need to complete it in 2 strokes to score a birdie.

 Recording birdies requires skill from the time you tee off to when you sink your putt.
-From amateurs to the pros, birdies are the goal for every golfer.
-Up next, we go over the history of the term birdie and how you can score one.
+From amateurs to the pros, birdies are the goal for every golfer, especially when playing the Stableford golf format.

 Where Did The 'Birdie' Golf Term Come From?